-Still, many articles have discussed the mechanisms by which a change in land cover can affect the overlying planetary boundary layer (PBL), its thermodynamic properties and circulation, and consequently the precipitation processes and regional climate (e.g., Pielke and Avissar 1990; Stohlgren et al. 1998; Kanae et al., 2001; Pielke et al. 2007; Lee and Berbery 2011).
-The changes in the PBL characteristics also have an impact on the evaporative demand through changes in cloud cover (Ek and Holtslag, 2004) and the air temperature and humidity (Schubert et al, 2004).
-These changes are important for water resources.
-For instance, Cai et al (2009) have demonstrated the role that the land-atmosphere feedbacks have had on the recent Australian drought: their model results imply that feedbacks in the system act to exaggerate a drying period and that, while land cover and climate change might initiate a warm period, the feedbacks in the climate system act to extend the dry period.
+As well as impacts on the heat and temperature of a region, there are impacts of land cover change on the hydrological conditions due to feedbacks in the system.
+The relationship between the land and the atmosphere is part of the natural interplay that happens all around us: with a long term reduction in rainfall, the land dries out and this warms and dries the atmosphere which leads to further drying out of the land.
+This positive feedback means that a percentage drop in rainfall leads to a greater percentage drop in runoff and vice versa.
+Still, many articles have discussed the mechanisms by which a change in land cover can affect the overlying planetary boundary layer (PBL), its thermodynamic properties and circulation, and consequently the precipitation processes and regional climate (e.g., Pielke and Avissar 1990; Stohlgren et al. 1998; Kanae et al., 2001; Pielke et al. 2007; Lee and Berbery 2011; Pielke et al., 2011).
+This feedback can be important for water resources.
+For instance, Cai et al (2009) have demonstrated the role that land-atmosphere feedbacks have had on the recent Australian drought: their model results imply that feedbacks in the system act to exaggerate a drying period and that, while land cover change might initiate a warm, dry period, the feedbacks in the climate system act to extend the dry period.
+In contrast, there are areas where the land use change involves extensive moistening of the land though irrigation.
+This is the case in India where the strength of the monsoon is determined by the land-sea temperature contrast and decreasing surface temperatures due to irrigation would be expected to reduce the intensity of the monsoon systems (Lee et al., 2009).
+Tuinenburg et al (2011)’s study of the observed (from Radiosondes) atmospheric structures in the region show a potential alteration of the timing of the monsoon due to changes in PBL moisture from irrigated land.
+Douville et al. (2001) conclude that although precipitation does increase as a consequence of increasing evaporation this is somewhat counterbalanced, in the case of the Indian peninsula, by a reduced moisture convergence.
+Saeed et al. (2011) looked at these influences in more detail using a regional climate model, with and without irrigation.
+They found increased rainfall over the irrigated areas due to increased local moisture recycling and also an increase of the penetration of rain bearing depressions travelling inland from the Bay of Bengal, caused by a reduction in the westerly flows from the Arabian Sea.

-This relationship between the land and the atmosphere is part of the natural interplay of the land and the atmosphere that happens all around us: if there is a reduction in the rainfall, then the land dries out and this warms and dries the atmosphere which leads to further drying out of the land.
-This interplay means that a percentage drop in rainfall does not lead to the same percentage drop in runoff: it is always greater.
-This is partially because the absolute value of rainfall is much larger than runoff, though.

-Several researchers have managed to capture this relationship between climatological precipitation (P), evaporation (E) and potential evaporation (PE) and, by implication, runoff (R), but possibly the most famous is Budyko (1974).
-He laid down the following equation to express it:
+Several researchers have managed to capture this large-scale long-term relationship between climatological precipitation (P), evaporation (E) and potential evaporation (PE) and, by implication, runoff (R), but possibly the most famous is Budyko (1974).
+He empirically derived the following equation to express it:

 E=P PE(Pn+PEn)1/n (1)